NachoToast/LethalCompanyModList/README.md

 - HookGenPatcher 0.0.5 by Evaisa
 - LethalModDataLib 1.2.2 by MaxWasUnavailable
 - LethalLib 0.16.1 by Evaise
-- Backrooms 0.1.3 by Backrooms
 - ShipWindows 1.10.2 by TestAccount666
 - ModelReplacementAPI 2.4.8 by BunyaPineTree
 - Overwatch 1.2.0 by Nordbo
 - TooManyEmotes by 2.2.4
+- CustomStorePrice 1.0.2 by TinyMins

 ## Optional (Client-Side)